vkpallipuram/ChatREVIEW/README.md

+# **This work is currently under review in Machine Learning and Applications as of August 31 2023.
+Please cite the paper as follows:**

+B. Ho, T. Mayberry, K.L.
+Nguyen, M. Dhulipala, V.K.
+Pallipuram (2023).
+ChatReview: A ChatGPT-enabled natural language processing framework to study domain-specific user reviews, University of the Pacific.

 # Chat Review Analyzer

 This Python script analyzes reviews, visualizes emotional content using NLP (Natural Language Processing) techniques, and generates recommendations using ChatGPT API.